flammie/purplemonkeydishwasher/index.md

 be as accurate and up-to-date as google scholar.

 ###  Publications in conferences and journals

+Name as used on the paper, will be updated when I get to it.

 1. **Tommi A Pirinen**, Francis M. Tyers (2021) [Building language technology infrastructures to support a collaborative